 – The EIC Accelerator is targeted at SMEs seeking strong international growth with high market and growth potential for innovation.
 The funding is intended to prepare for the commercialization of new, innovative products or solutions.
 Grant 0.5 – 2.5 mln. € (70% of the budget) to implement an international business plan: piloting, demonstration, building scalability.
 As an option, the capital applied for on the side of the grant can be used by the company, for example, for the activities of the commercialization phase of the innovation.

 – Nopef provides Nordic companies with funding to evaluate and prepare international investments in non-EU / EFTA countries.
 In addition, Nopef supports projects aimed at commercial-scale demonstration and pilot projects for environmentally friendly technologies and solutions.
 Funding may cover up to 40% of the cost of pre-internationalization studies up to a maximum of EUR 50 000.

 – Business partnership support is financial support for the planning, development, training and piloting phases of projects in developing countries.
 A Finnish company or other operator can apply for support for long-term, commercially co-operative and commercially profitable activities, including the import investigation and training phases.
 Projects must aim for long-term business and partnership in the target country.

 – Finnfund provides capital, mezzanine financing and loans to companies operating in developing countries.
 The criteria are e.g. financial viability, responsibility and development impact.

 – Covering IP pre-diagnostic services (IP scan) and/or trade mark and design applications, the Ideas Powered for Business SME Fund can help you power your business.
-Each SME can be reimbursed up to a maximum of EUR 1 500.

 Other useful links for entrepreneurs during the Corona period: